 What to Do in Vienna

 As one of the most cultured capital in Europe, there is a lot to see in Vienna.
-Depending on how fast you go through the museums and palaces, you may need between three to four days.
+Depending on how fast you go through the museums and palaces, you may need between two or three days in Vienna.

 While it is a very walkable city, biking around the city can be fun or taking the tram may save some transit time.